Chart Color Schemes

 Educational outcomes in Yankalilla fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.7%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.4%).
-Trade and technical skills are prominent, with 41.4% of residents aged 15+ holding vocational credentials – advanced diplomas (12.7%) and certificates (28.7%).
+Bachelor degrees are most common at 11.9%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 41.4% of residents aged 15+ holding them - advanced diplomas at 12.7% and certificates at 28.7%.

 Frequently Asked Questions - Education